 Taking Political Action through Legislative Advocacy

 Because government regulations and ordinances increasingly affect every business, the Chamber takes political action to ensure the business perspective is heard.
-Through the Chamber’s Healthy Governance Committee and Political Action Committee (PAC), we advocate for business on all levels.
 The Chamber is committed to educating local companies on the impacts of regulations that affect business and will work to advocate for and protect the needs of business.
 This has been accomplished by:

 - Working to elect pro-business candidates to the Vernon City Council